openmc-dev/openmc/docs/source/methods/depletion.rst

 OpenMC allows continuous removal or feed of isotopes by adding an extra transfer rate term to the depletion matrix.
-An application of this feature is the chemical processing of Molten Salt Reactors (MSRs), and can be used to model fission products removal or feed fresh fuel into the system.
+An application of this feature is the chemical processing of Molten Salt Reactors (MSRs), where one can model the removal of fission products or feeding fresh fuel into the system.

 A transfer rate as defined here is the rate at which nuclides are continuously removed/feed from/to a material.